 And, So how does The GoodCoin Foundation support itself?

 We encourage businesses to use GoodCoins and to allow their customers to guide corporate giving.
 We aim for 100% of each customer-directed donation going to the charity the customer identifies by encouraging businesses to pay all processing fees.
-While we have the lowest fees in the industry (subsidized by generous donors) there are costs to moving money, paying accountants, and buying stamps and internet services, not the least of which is paying $216 a year for this cool website.
+While we have the lowest fees in the industry (subsidized by generous donors) there are costs to moving money, paying accountants, buying stamps, etc.